-Lastly, our paper has clear connections with the financial development literature.
-Previous studies link creditors' rights and financial development by documenting a positive cross-country relation between credit protection and the size of credit markets (La Porta et al. (1997, 1998) and Levine (1998, 1999)).
+Lastly, our paper is connected to the financial development literature.
+Previous studies link creditors' rights and financial development by documenting a positive cross-country relation between credit protection and the size of credit markets (La Porta et al., 1997, 1998; and Levine, 1998, 1999).
 These analyses are often conducted with country level data and do not show which characteristics of financial contracting matter most.
-By emphasizing a detailed, micro-level analysis of the impact of collateral law reforms that affect different types of assets in different ways, we are able to flesh out the relation between the development of financial institutions - in particular, laws governing financial contracting terms - and economic outcomes.
-In this way, our results are important for economic policy-makers, who cannot alter asset liquidation values or their supply in secondary markets, but can alter collateral menus as a way to enhance financial contractibility.
+By emphasizing a detailed, micro-level analysis of the impact of collateral law reforms that affect different types of assets, we are able to describe a tight link between the development of financial institutions - in particular, laws governing specific contracting terms - and economic outcomes.